ether/etherpad-lite/doc/api/hooks_server-side.md

 Context properties:

 * `pad`: Temporary Pad object containing the pad's data read from the imported `.etherpad` file.
 The `pad.db` object is a temporary in-memory database whose records will be copied to the real database after they are validated (see the `padCheck` hook).
 Registered hook functions MUST NOT use the real database to access (read or write) pad-specific records; they MUST instead use `pad.db`.
 All registered hook functions are executed concurrently, so care should be taken to avoid race conditions with other plugins.
 * `data`: Raw JSONable object from the `.etherpad` file.
 This data must not be modified.
 * `srcPadId`: The pad ID used for the pad-specific information in `data`.

-=== import
+## `import`

 Called from: `src/node/handler/ImportHandler.js`